 Women at Warp welcomes submissions from guest bloggers of all genders, races, and sexual orientations.
 As a Women at Warp guest blogger, you will have the opportunity to make your voice heard, share your experiences and perspectives, and gain valuable writing experience and feedback.

-If you’re interested in contributing, send the crew a short email at firstname.lastname@example.org to let us know who you are, if you have any blogging/writing experience, and what you’re interested in writing about.
+If you’re interested in contributing, fill out this form to let us know who you are, if you have any blogging/writing experience, and what you’re interested in writing about.